AsyncMDE: Real-Time Monocular Depth Estimation via Asynchronous Spatial Memory: INTRODUCTION

 \item We design SpatialMemoryUnit, which uses complementary fusion and autoregressive memory updates to leverage foundation model features, maintaining bounded accuracy degradation within refresh intervals.

-\item The lightweight network has only 3.83M parameters and runs at 237~FPS (RTX 4090), achieving a 25$\times$ parameter compression over DAv2-ViTB (97.5M).
-With TensorRT optimization, it reaches 161~FPS on a Jetson AGX Orin.
-The method is validated on indoor static, dynamic, and synthetic extreme-motion benchmarks. \end{itemize}
+\item The deployed system retains a 97.5M frozen slow path for periodic refresh, while its 3.83M trainable fast path runs at 237~FPS on an RTX~4090 and 161~FPS on a TensorRT-optimized Jetson AGX Orin.
+We validate AsyncMDE on indoor static, dynamic, and synthetic extreme-motion benchmarks. \end{itemize}